Managing borderline personality disorder in pregnancy

 Registered practitioners with appropriate training and experience provide talking therapies for individuals or groups.
 You can find these types of professionals on the e-COPE Directory.

-Medicines are not usually used to treat borderline personality disorder.
-If your symptoms are strong, your doctor may give you a short course of medicines.
+Medication is not usually used to treat borderline personality disorder.
+If your symptoms are strong, your doctor may give you a short course of medication.

 - Seek help from a doctor or other health professional.